Princeton, New Jersey: A Visitors Guide

 Palmer Square

-located in the heart of the downtown center, this is a charming collection of shops, restaurants, offices, and residences surrounding the Town Green and the historic Nassau Inn.
+located in the heart of the downtown center, and the focal point for downtown activity, it features a charming collection of shops, restaurants, offices, and residences surrounding the Town Green and the historic Nassau Inn.

 Built in 1937, Palmer Square was designed with colonial-style buildings of brick, stone, wood, and stucco that complement the architecture of the University.